Horizontal-org/Shira-website/docs/learners.md

 sidebar_label: Learners
 ---

-Learners are members of your team or your community who takes your quizzes.
+Learners are members of your team or your community who take your quizzes.

 For now, all Shira learners are anonymous: they do not need to register in order to take a quiz and as a result, it is not possible to identify learners when reviewing a quizz's [results](/results.md).